Wash your mouth out: Tuen Mun school principal's filthy language tirade in Singapore goes viral

-San Wui Commercial Society Secondary School in Tuen Mun offered a public apology and launched an investigation after a viral video captured its principal swearing at a security guard during a school trip to Singapore.
+San Wui Commercial Society Secondary School in Tuen Mun has issued a public apology and launched an internal investigation after a viral video captured its principal swearing at a security guard during a student study trip to Singapore.

-The incident occurred last Friday (May 22), when the school principal Lee Cheuk-hing was filmed arguing and cursing at a local female guard over a parking issue.
+The incident unfolded last Friday (May 22) when the school's principal, Lee Cheuk-hing, was filmed engaging in a heated argument and hurling profanities at a local female security guard over a parking dispute.

-In a late-night statement on Monday, the school apologized for causing public concern, adding that a crisis management team has been activated and the board will meet today to follow up.
+In a late-night statement issued on Monday, the school apologized for causing public concern.
+It announced that a crisis management team has been activated and the school board would meet to follow up on the matter.

-The school asserted that an investigation and procedures will be enacted if any staff member is found to have breached professional conduct, stressing that any misconduct harming the school's reputation will be handled seriously.
+The school asserted that formal disciplinary procedures will be enacted if any staff member is found to have breached professional conduct, emphasizing that any misbehavior damaging the school's reputation will be handled with the utmost seriousness.

-Edmund Wong Chun-sek, a former lawmaker and school manager, confirmed the four study groups involved had returned to Hong Kong.
+Speaking to Sing Tao Daily, the sister publication of The Standard, former lawmaker and school manager Edmund Wong Chun-sek confirmed that the four study groups involved in the trip had safely returned to Hong Kong.

-Wong revealed that the investigation is ongoing, hoping to restore public trust after the incident.
+Wong revealed that an active investigation is underway and confirmed Lee has been suspended from his duties for failing to meet the public's expectations of an educator.

+Stressing that the school's top priority is maintaining high standards of professional conduct among its staff, Wong reiterated that strict action will be taken if any individual is found to have violated the teachers' code of conduct or brought the school into disrepute.

-Following the incident, staff members were seen stationed outside the school and nearby Light Rail stops, where an assistant principal surnamed Koo stated that student safety remained the school's priority.
+Following the incident, staff members were seen stationed outside the school campus and nearby light rail stops.
+An assistant principal, surnamed Koo, reassured the media that student safety and well-being remain the school's primary focus.

 Some students are surprised at their principal’s behavior, including a Form 5 student, who highlighted the principal’s easygoing personality.